 David has voted for the execution of the king Louis XVI.
 He is a deputy in the National Convention, and together with Robespierre part of the highest national power in the Committee of Public Security.
 In the autumn of 1793, the National Convention issues an order proclaiming that presumed contra revolutionaries are to be arrested.
 Under a new law, the law about the suspicious, no concrete evidence is required.
 Anyone considered not to have acted for the advancement of the revolution may be arrested.
 The person who deviates from the general opinion is guilty.
 The person who is perceived to be critical of the regime may be sentenced to death.

 Contra revolutionary! exclaims the play wright and literary activist Olympe de Gouges.
-She is the author of the first feminist manifesto of Europe, Declaration of Women’s Rights, a paraphrase of the Declaration of Human Rights (1789).
+She is the author of the first feminist manifesto of Europe, Declaration of the Rights of Woman, a paraphrase of the Declaration of Human Rights (1789).
 All human beings, regardless of sex and colour, are naturally and equally included into humanity.
 Official posts must be open to everyone.
 Kings and queens should abdicate – not be executed.
 Children born outside of wedlock must be given equal rights.
 Divorce must be applicable also to women.
 The last-mentioned demands have been adopted by the National Assembly, and later the National Convention.
 If the French Empire does not abolish the slave trade, the Empire must be abolished, de Gouges proclaims.
 Upon which the colonists begin to conspire to get her arrested.

 De Gouges’ posters, put up everywhere in Paris, condemn the terror politics of David and Robespierre.
 She advocates a popular referendum to decide the form of the national regime.
 She challenges the deeply rooted binary gender system that is used to hinder political rights.
 She declares: “I am neither woman nor man, I am both woman and man.”
 Just how bold de Gouges statement is, may be grasped by comparing it to the view of e.g. the art critique Coup de Pattes (Le Triumvirat des Ars 1783): “A woman who possesses all of a man’s talents to create significant art, is an impossible man, a monstrosity.”

 Simultaneously the poor women of Paris are losing their patience.
 The supply of bread and basic goods is on the rise, but the situation is still very bad.
 Prices are impossible, and influence is close to zero.
-The children do not whimper over aching stomachs anymore, they have fallen silent.
+The children no longer whimper over aching stomachs, they have fallen silent.
 Marie-Antoinette, occupied with following a diet to fit into the latest fashionable chemise, does not, according to the women, understand her fellows and their plagues.
 We could have made a meagre soup out of her; the women shout when the queen is guillotined in the autumn of 1793.
 The king – executed almost a year earlier – he, by contrast, was not so difficult to steer.
 Some buuh!
 And vive le Roi! at the right instances and he obeyed.
 But now the pompous lawyers have killed him.
 Now they have taken away the only route to speedy decrees, opened garners, and lower prices.

 The female category has both driven and supported the revolution.
 However, it does no longer go their way.
 The poor women yammer and fight, and report people randomly.
 On their own initiative they instate taxation juste, righteous prices, i.e. payable prices.
 In the autumn of 1793, the nation’s regime responds by inaugurating a new time order implicating a ten-day working week.
 A monthly calendar, picturing half naked young women at work, is used to launch the unpopular project.
-After campaigns in the press, where the category of women is criticized and blamed for not behaving “like women”, the National Convention resolve that women may not assemble in political organizations and discussion clubs.
+After campaigns in the press, in which the category of women is criticized and blamed for not behaving “like women”, the National Convention resolve that women may not assemble in political organizations and discussion clubs.
 Women have no freedom of assembly.
 Women should stay at home and take care of their children and not engage in politics.
 A few days after the proclamation, the 2nd of November, Olympe de Gouges is sentenced to death.
 She is guillotined the subsequent day.

 But also in a headstrong way.
 Liberté reigns in front of an Egyptian pyramid, a symbol of unity and universalism.
 Or, is it perhaps a symbol of hierarchical feudal society?
 She is the eye-catcher.
 Straight-backed, dressed in working clothes, resting momentarily.
-This is a character of an immense strength.
+This is a character of immense strength.
 Down-to-earth, a living person, not foremost allegory.
 She may be anyone among the young women in the decisive Women’s march of 5th October 1789.

 So, what is Nanine Vallain suggesting with her master piece?
 Does the painting tell the women of Paris to calm down?
-Is La Liberté a propagandist concession to Nanine’s master, art- and propaganda minister Jacques-Louis David, and to his statue Hercules?
+Is La Liberté a propagandist concession to Nanine’s master, art- and propaganda minister Jacques-Louis David, and his statue Hercules?
 Ought the women deliver the red freedom cap to the category of men, and stop pushing their own political agenda?
 Interpreted in this way, the painting may be accepted without problem in the assembly room of the Jacobins.
-And the women can realize that they are not political agents.
-That they should give their support to the revolutionary men but cease to act of their own accord.
+And the women may realize that they are not political agents.
+That they should give their support to the revolutionary men but cease to act on their own accord.

 In the summer of 1794 the number of persons who are sentenced to death reaches its culmination.
-In addition to politicians, the guillotined now mainly consist of poor people, and women.
+In addition to politicians, the guillotined now consist mainly of poor people, and women.
 Sixteen nuns from a Catholic Carmelite Order – most of them young and without means and from the countryside – sing hymns when they, one after the other, are forced to mount the scaffold.
 A young woman is executed with her baby in her arms.
 The audience at Place de la Révolution and Place du Trône Renversé, including the guards, mumble and turn their heads away.

-The assembly room of the Jacobins is gaping empty and few members remain.
+Simultaneously, the assembly room of the Jacobins is now gaping empty and few members remain.
 Nanine Vallain’s La Liberté is still hanging on the wall.
 The word brotherhood, in the credo Freedom, Equality and Brotherhood, has been taken down from the presidium.
 Most of the members have been guillotined or arrested.
 Not by their opponents – contra revolutionaries, aristocrats, or royalists – but by other club members in the National Convention and the Committee for General Security.
 The terror politics is coming to an end.

 Nanine’s master Jacques-Louis David has stomach pains.
 At the exact right day, Jacques-Louis refrains from participating in the sessions at the National Convention, and by this evades the fate of his colleagues.
-Not long after, Jacques-Louis is arrested but elupes the guillotine.
+Not long after, Jacques-Louis is arrested but elopes the guillotine.
 He has started to paint the reconciling The Intervention of the Sabine Women (1799), in which Hersilia throws herself between the Roman king (her husband), and the king of the neighbouring country Sabine (her father).
-Jacques-Louis is already friends with Napoleon who will stage a military coup and withdraw the reforms of the French revolution considered sensational at the time; the general vote for men, the abolition of slavery, the equal right to divorce, the rights of children born outside of marriage.
+Jacques-Louis is already friends with Napoleon who will stage a military coup and withdraw the reforms of the French revolution considered sensational at the time; the suffrage for men, the abolition of slavery, the equal right to divorce, the rights of children born outside of marriage.
 Within a few years he is emperor Napoleon’s appointed artist at the court.